unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

 | [Week 14](#week-14) (May 6-7)| Give project presentation | Defend your thesis |
 | [Post-Week 15](#post-week-15)| May 17: Complete project development work | May 17: Compoete thesis development work |
 |  | May 24: Submit final paper | May 24: Submit final thesis manuscript|

+**Note** Each week starts Saturday and ends Friday noon.
+For weeks when we have class meetings scheduled, you must have the assigned work completed Thursday midnight.

 ### Weekly Activities
 #### Pre-Week 1